 It all started in 2013 when...

-we purchased our delightfully located property in Deans Marsh, with a sadly neglected olive grove.
+we purchased our delightfully located property in Deans Marsh - it came with an olicve grovet.
 With no background or experience in olives, we just assumed things would look after themselves.
-In our earlier lives we were never afraid to take on a challenge, so we figured this was something we could do.
-Little did we know.........

 Aggressive pruning, selective pest and disease management, and an organic diet of fish and seaweed emulsion, gave the olive trees a big boost.
-By early 2014, the trees were responding to the care and attention.
-Harvest time came around, so we dutifully picked the olives (by hand) and drove them away for off-site pressing.
+In early 2014, our first harvest came around, so we dutifully picked the olives (by hand) and drove them away for off-site pressing.
 Although our harvest was small, the quality was very satisfying.
 Maybe we were onto something?

 Was it just beginners luck?

 After an incredibly dry summer and autumn, our prospects for 2016 looked grim.
-The trees were unhappy - we had no water for irrigation, and the irrigation system doesn't even work (don't mention the war).
+The trees were unhappy - we have no water for irrigation.
 The trees had to manage alone, so they reacted with disappointing productivity.

 Then we discovered that our processor wasn't going to process olives this year.
 Just another challenge?
-Sure was, so we bought their olive press and so started our next challenge.
-Did I say we like a challenge?
+Sure was, so we bought their olive press and moved to our next challenge.

 So, we upgraded the power supply, installed the press, and we timed our harvest carefully.
 We hand-picked each single variety individually, and cold pressed, with our new toy, with the aim to ensure maximum flavour, freshness, and character.
-Have I mentioned our wonderful friends and family?
+All with a lot of help from our amazing friends and family.
 They really put the shoulder to the wheel, and without them we would have no oil to speak of - THANKS!!